Navigation Child and Adolescent Psychiatry

 - Consultation liaison with schools through Eastern and Western Suffolk BOCES programs

 A core component of treatment is parent training to reinforce inpatient treatment, better manage the child, and give parents a new set of coping skills.
+The inpatient team includes a psychiatrist, psychologist, social worker, registered nurses, licensed practical nurses and nursing assistants.

 Unique to Long Island, the Boards of Cooperative Educational Services (BOCES) program provides school services while the child is hospitalized.
 BOCES teachers help students maintain and develop their educational potential during hospitalization, create a routine and develop new coping skills.
 The program is available to both regular and special education students.
 The BOCES team works closely with the school to assess the child's performance and ease the transition back to school.